 There is no algorithm or formula that reliably predicts the probability of a diagnosis of sexual abuse based on presenting symptoms and signs.
 An unbiased, objective, impartial evaluation is required in all circumstances, including when allegations of sexual assault have been made.
+A small but significant proportion of allegations of sexual assault are not based on fact.

 When sexual abuse is considered in the context of a number of differential diagnoses (that is, sexual abuse might or might not be the reason for the child's symptoms or signs), then VFPMS will consult with ED staff about possible examination and investigation.
 Attendance by VFPMS for urgent face-to-face assessment is possible, but not the only management option.
-Sometimes VFPMS consultants might have sufficient expertise to exclude the diagnosis of sexual abuse with a reasonable degree of certainty based only on information obtained over the telephone, and under such circumstances will recommend medical management in the absence of VFPMS face-to-face consultation and / or follow-up.
+Sometimes VFPMS consultants might have sufficient expertise to exclude the diagnosis of sexual abuse with a reasonable degree of certainty based only on information obtained over the telephone, and under such circumstances will recommend medical management in the absence of VFPMS face-to-face consultation and/or follow-up.
+For example, a toddler who has labial adhesions has a low probability that these adhesions were the result of sexual abuse.

-It is not appropriate for ED staff to refuse to provide a medical service to patients based only on concerns about sexual abuse.
+It is not appropriate for ED staff to refuse to provide a medical service to patients based only on their concerns about sexual abuse and/or their reluctance to become involved in legal matters or child protection activities (including possible report-writing or testifying in court).

 When clear statements about alleged sexual assault exist, both VFPMS and counsellors should respond to a request from ED staff.
 VFPMS should perform medical triage to determine the requirement for an urgent face-to-face forensic evaluation or an in-hours consultation.
 Counsellors should be promptly informed in order to respond as they deem appropriate.
 They should be informed about the timing and location of the forensic medical service.
-On some occasions, for example because of psychological distress caused by a recent disclosure, urgent counselling may be provided when a VFPMS medical consultation has been arranged for later in the week or has been deemed unnecessary.
+On some occasions, for example because of psychological distress caused by a recent disclosure, urgent counselling may be provided when a VFPMS medical consultation has been arranged for later in the week or has been deemed unwarranted.